PasinduUpendra/ChatHawk-astro-template/src/content/how-it-works/index.md

 ---
-title: How It Works
+title: Features
-page_title: ChatHawk enhances the customer experience at every stage using artificial intelligence.
+page_title: Explore the Wonders of Our Features!

 # perfomance